A Guide to Old Dubai: What to Eat, See and Do!

 Get a History Lesson at Al Fahidi Fort

 Visiting the Al Fahidi Fort is one of the most interesting things to do in Old Dubai.
-This building was built in 1787 as the ruler’s fortified residence (it also served as an armory and prison).
+This fort was built in 1787 as the ruler’s fortified residence (it also served as an armory and prison).
 Al Fahidi Fort now stands proud as the oldest building in Dubai.

 Get Cultured at SMCCU